 Customer Service is not a job, it is not a department, it is an attitude!

 I could write a book, but let me just make a point and you’ll get the message.
-Put yourself in the shoes of a client – next time you have a problem with your CRM software, or your Financial Software, or your cell phone service, or cable service, or internet provider, what are your expectations of the service provider?
+Put yourself in the shoes of a client – next time you have a problem with your CRM software, your Financial Software, your cell phone service, cable service, or internet provider, what are your expectations of the service provider?

 Need not say more.